24th Annual Ride for the Pass

 - When does the race end?
 The course sweep will start at 1:00pm.
 We try to have everyone off the course by 1:30pm.

 - When does registration close?
-9:00am for riders going to Independence and 10:00am for those going to Weller.
+9:00am for riders going to Independence and 10:00am for those going to Weller or riding e-bikes.

 - How will timing work?
 We are using number plates with disposable chips.
 The plate will be placed on the front of the rider’s bike.

 - Do I have to be timed?
-The two mile ride to Weller is a non-timed event.
+Weller riders and e-bike riders will NOT be timed.
 The ten mile ride to Independence is a timed event.

 - Can I ride to the summit?
 You are welcome to go where you please, although all IPF’s support ends at Independence and when the course is swept at 1:00pm.